The best challah recipe you’ll ever taste.

 - Turn off the oven and place the bowl into it.

-- Let rise for 45 minutes, or until it has approximately doubled in size (You should continue to wait and probably raise the temperature of the oven to 105°F/40°C — or even 113°F/45°C — if you see that the dough still doesn’t rise enough after that time).
+- Let rise for 50 minutes, or until it has nearly doubled in size (You should continue to wait and probably raise the temperature of the oven to 105°F/40°C — or even 113°F/45°C — if you see that the dough still doesn’t rise enough after all that time).

 - Divide the dough into as many balls as strands needed to braid (one for a spiral, six or four strands).

 - With a rolling pin, flatten a ball of dough.
 (If using raisins, scatter them on top of the piece of dough).
 Roll up the dough onto itself, then shape it into a strand which is slightly tapered at the ends.

 - Braid the challah (see illustration for six or four strands) and place on a baking sheet lined with a parchment paper.
-(For optimum results, use a perforated baking sheet in addition to a perforated baking matt.)
+(For optimum results, use a perforated baking sheet or, at least, a perforated baking matt.)

 - Let the braided loaves rise in the warm oven for another 45 minutes, or until they have about doubled in size again.
 To see if the dough has risen enough, press on it lightly with your finger.
 If the hole slowly fills in by no more than half, the dough is ready.
 If on the other hand, the hole fills in completely and quickly, the dough needs more time.
 If you press on it and the dough deflates, you have over-proofed it.
 (To remedy this, go back to step 14.)

 - Take the loaves from the oven and place in a draft-free free spot.
 Preheat the oven to 425°F/220°C (regular convection setting).